uio-bmi/CausalAIRR/README.md

 the spurious correlation between the AIRR and the experimental protocol.
 When applied to unbiased training dataset, the prediction performance was random.

 The experiment was set up and run as defined in `AIRR_experiment_2.py`.
 Relevant code is located under `causal_airr_scripts/experiment2`.
-The results were deposited in Zenodo database: link.
+The results were deposited in Zenodo database: https://zenodo.org/record/7752837.

 ## Experiment 3: Batch effects in AIRR settings as compared to classic molecular biomarkers